What is an online shopping app?

 Product search with multiple filters.
 Even a perfectly organized catalog won’t satisfy everyone: some people prefer to jump straight to what they need by using the search bar.

 A shopping cart.
-Nothing groundbreaking here: just make sure that it comes with a straightforward way of managing items, like changing their quantity or deleting them altogether.
+Nothing groundbreaking here: just make sure that it comes with a straightforward way of managing items, like changing their quantity or removing from the basket.

 A simple checkout process that is synched with the user profile and offers multiple payment options.
 It’s actually one of the most crucial things on this list: a bloated and complicated checkout always means low conversion.
-Once customers decide to give you their money, it should be as easy to do as possible.
+Once customers want to give you their money, you should make that as easy as possible to do.

 User profiles that contain the customers’ payment details, addresses, contact information, and any other data necessary to use the app.